jihoonerd/actor-critic/README.md

 ## Architecture

 This is a simple actor critic architecture.
-Actor and critic network shares shallow two dense layers (1024, 512).
+Actor and critic networks share shallow two dense layers (1024, 512).

 ## Demo